jprix/retail-explorer-js/README.md

 Built with [Next.js](https://nextjs.org/), Coin Auth is a luxury furniture store that has implemented Coinbase Commerce to accept crypto payments from customers.

-Payment activity can be monitored via the Coinbase Commerce [Merchant Dashboard](https://beta.commerce.coinbase.com/payments).

-Crypto funds are settled within a [managed Coinbase Exchange](https://exchange.coinbase.com/) account as USD to be withdrawn or traded at anytime.

 ## Getting Started